AndreVepreve/samples/05_core_model_zoo_handout.md

 ## Linear & Logistic Regression (with Regularization)

+**Definition.** Linear regression models a continuous target as a linear combination of features; ridge adds an L2 penalty, lasso adds an L1 penalty, and elastic‑net mixes both.
+Logistic regression is a generalized linear model that maps \(w^\top x\) through the logistic function to model class probabilities.

+**Purpose.** Fast, interpretable baselines: use linear/ridge/lasso for continuous targets (robust to multicollinearity with ridge; feature selection with lasso) and logistic for classification with calibrated probabilities and sparse/high‑dimensional features.

 **When**: fast, strong baselines; interpretable; handles high‑dimensional sparse data.
 **Scale**: standardize features for stability (especially with penalties).